Faculty, Now I See a Person Institute

 Providing Certificate Program in International Collaborative Theories

 Dr. Swim has been on faculty at the Houston Galveston Institute since the early eighties.
 She moved to Southern California from Houston in 2002 and continues to participate as faculty.
-She retired in June 2011 from faculty at the Department of Counseling and Family Sciences at Loma Linda University in Loma Linda, California where she specialized in teaching and supervision from a strength based and client involved social constructionist viewpoint.
-Currently, Now I See a Person Institute is her full time endeavor.
+Upon moving to California she was faculty at the Department of Counseling and Family Sciences at Loma Linda University in Loma Linda, California where she specialized in teaching and supervision from a strength based and client involved post-modern viewpoint.
+She retired from Loma Linda in 2011 to particpate full time with Now I See A Person Institute.
+Her passion has been her research on Process Ethics (what is the right and good for every client in therapy).
+Her articles have been used in various universitites on Law and Ethics.
+Dr. Swim feels every client has the opportunity for sucessful change based on the client-therapist relationship.

-She founded Now I See a Person Institute–Naturalistic Psychotherapy using Community Engagement: A Collaborative Recovery Model.
-This model of therapy is used for all populations and diagnoses.
-Now I See a Person Institute is a nonprofit organization for graduate and post graduate training and clinical services.
-Students from various universities come to learn and study under Dr. Swim.
+She is on faculty at Now I See a Person Institute using Community Engagement: A Collaborative Recovery Model.
+Now I See a Person Institute is a nonprofit organization for clinical training in psot modern theories and clinical services.

-At Now I See a Person Institute, Dr. Swim provides workshops and two certificate programs.
-She offers International Certificate in Collaborative Therapies and certificate in Community Engagement: A Collaborative Recovery Model, developmental series on Collaborative Therapy both providing CEU’s.
-In 2013 she will launch an online developmental course on Community Engagement: A Collaborative Recovery Model.
+At Now I See a Person Institute, Dr. Swim, along with additional faculty of NISAPI, provides two certificate programs.
+NISAPI offers International Certificate in Collaborative Practices and certificate in Community Engagement: A Collaborative Recovery Model.
+In 2018 she will launch an online developmental course on Community Engagement: A Collaborative Recovery Model.
 At Now I See a Person Institute she also provides organizational development, life coaching, wrap around and recovery services.

-She is Editor Emeritus for the Journal of Systemic Therapies, on the Editorial Board for the Journal of Qualitative Research, and an Associate Reviewer for International Journal of Collaborative Practices.
-Her academic interests are teaching traditional courses while incorporating a social constructionist backdrop.
-She helped cultivate the on-line HGI-Taos Institute distance learning and continues to facilitate this on-line.
+She is Editor Emeritus for the Journal of Systemic Therapies, on the Editorial Board for the Journal of Qualitative Report, and an Associate Reviewer for International Journal of Collaborative Practices.
+She helped cultivate the on-line HGI-Taos Institute distance learning and has served on the TIAC board as well as various board postions with AAMFT-CA.

 Phone: (626) 487-9305